Three days.

 For the first time in 10 days, Isha smiled.
 It was a small, broken thing.
 But it was real.

-*Raat.
+Night.
 9:00 PM.
-Ghar.*
+Home.

-No one else.
-No one mentioned Vikram.
+No one mentioned Vikram's name.

 His name had become a ghost in their world.